yisiox/tp/docs/DeveloperGuide.md

       * Simple data structure.
     * Cons:
       * Time-consuming to implement: Unfortunately, the built-in LinkedList does not have a method to drop all nodes after a certain index.
-        Hence a custom data structure would have to be used in order to quickly drop nodes after a certain index.
+        Hence a custom data structure would have to be implemented in order to have this feature.
-        There would be no benefits of using a LinkedList here otherwise.
+        There will not be much benefits of using a LinkedList here otherwise.
 </li>

 ### Command History feature